daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

     }
     ```

-6. At this point the *Overview* component has all the data it needs, which is then passed down to all children components.
+6. At this point the *Overview* component has been updated with the new data.

-7. When the date range is updated from the dropdown menu, the whole process is repeated all over again.
+7. In screenshot above,when the date range is updated from the dropdown menu, the entire process is repeated all over again.

 <div class="admonition note">
   <div class="admonition-title">Note</div>
- Action names are irrelevant, use whatever naming convention you want as long as it is descriptive.
+ Action names do not matter, use whatever naming convention you want as long as it is descriptive and makes sense.
 </div>

 Ignoring the *Dispatcher* for a moment, can you see the one-way flow outlined above?
+If not, it's alright, it will start making more sense as we start building the app.

 ![](/images/blog/flux-simple-f8-diagram-1300w.png)

 **Flux Summary**

-Flux is really just a fancy term for **pub/sub** architecture, i.e. data always flows one way through the application and it is picked up along the way by various subscribers who are listening to it.
+Flux is really just a fancy term for **pub/sub** architecture, i.e. data always flows one way through the application and it is picked up along the way by various subscribers (stores) who are listening to it.

 ---

-There are more than a dozen of Flux implementations at the time of writing.
-Out of them all, I only have experience with [RefluxJS](https://github.com/spoike/refluxjs) and [Alt](http://alt.js.org/) libraries.
-Between  two, I personally prefer Alt for its simplicity, great support by [*@goatslacker*](https://github.com/goatslacker), server-side rendering support, great documentation and the project is actively maintained at the time of writing.
+There are more than a dozen of Flux implementations at the time of this writing.
+Out of them all, I only have experience with [RefluxJS](https://github.com/spoike/refluxjs) and [Alt](http://alt.js.org/).
+Between the two, I personally prefer Alt for its simplicity, great support by [*@goatslacker*](https://github.com/goatslacker), server-side rendering support, great documentation and the project is actively maintained.

 I strongly encourage you to go through the Alt's [Getting Started](http://alt.js.org/guide/) guide.
 It will take no more than 10 minutes to skim through it.